linkedin/smart-arg/docs/advanced.md

 from math import sqrt
 from typing import NamedTuple, Any, Type

-from smart_arg import PrimitiveHandlerAddon, TypeHandler, ArgSuiteDecorator
+from smart_arg import PrimitiveHandlerAddon, TypeHandler, custom_arg_suite

 # overwrite int primitive type handling by squaring it